bjascob/amrlib/README.md

     print(graph)
 ```
 For a detailed description see the [Spacy API](https://amrlib.readthedocs.io/en/latest/api_spacy/).

+## Paraphrasing
+For an explanation of how to use the library to do paraphrasing, see the
+[Paraphrasing](https://amrlib.readthedocs.io/en/latest/paraphrase/) section in the docs.

 ## Issues
 If you find a bug, please report it on the [GitHub issues list](https://github.com/bjascob/amrlib/issues).